meenakshi-dhanani/Angular1.x-Typescript/README.md

 PM> Install-Package angularjs.Typescript.DefinitelyTyped
 ```

 Now, create new Typescript files.
-If you do not see the Javascript file after creating the Typescript file, [check for Tricky Parts solution](#the-tricky-parts)
+If you do not see the Javascript file after creating the Typescript file, [check for solution](#the-tricky-parts)

 Typescript modules can have code spread across files, making it easier to maintain.
 Since, Typescript is a superset of Javascript, all valid Javascript is valid Typescript.
 So we can move to Typescript gradually.